-That’s why in the Stress Less Weight Mastery we focus on developing self-acceptance while meeting weight goals in a sustainable way.
+That’s why in the Courage to Trust Method we focus on developing self-acceptance while meeting weight goals in a sustainable way.
 That’s what allowed Annette to say this:

 I am actually doing quite well emotionally.
 Now I can look at myself in the mirror, with or without clothes, and not feel any self hatred, shame, or disgust.
 I can accept me for who I am in the moment.
 I am beautiful and I matter.
 I smile more and cry less.